-Mix the Spicy Fruit Breadmix and baking powder together and then slowly add to the creamed mixture.
+Mix the Spiced Bread Mix and baking powder together and gradually add to the creamed mixture.
 Fold together until combined.
 If the mixture starts to look curdled keep adding the dry ingredients one tablespoon at a time until it comes together.

 On a silicone mat or baking paper take half the mixture and roll out to about 5mm thick.
 Tip: keep the surfaced floured but not too much that it colours the biscuit mixture.
-Turn over often so it doesn't stick and moves freely.
+Turn over often so it doesn't stick and can freely move.

-Bake at 180°C for 10 minutes and then check.
-You want the edges to start to go golden, if they need a little more - try 3 minutes and re-check.
+Bake for 10 minutes and then check.
+You want the edges to start to go golden, if they need a little more - try 3 minutes more and re-check.
 There isn't much from nearly done to over done.

 Leave to cool slightly on the baking tray before transferring to wire rack to finish cooling.

 Once cooled, put a dollop of jam on one biscuit and sandwich together with another biscuit on top.